AleCornejoR/particle-proxy-dist/README.md

 - **Visualization:**
   - Plot all detected particles and their centroids.
   - Highlight the closest pair of particles and draw a line between them (optional).
+  - Generate and visualize a mesh of triangles connecting all particles (optional).
 - **Metrics Calculation:** Find the closest pair of particles based on their distances.
 - **Extensibility:** Modular design with `Particle` and `ParticleCalculator` classes for easy integration into other projects.